Georges Méliès: Rediscovery and final years

 Méliès was largely forgotten and financially ruined by December 1925, when he married his long-time mistress, the actress Jehanne d'Alcy.
 The couple scraped together a living by working at a small candy and toy stand d'Alcy owned in the main hall of the Gare Montparnasse.

 Around the same time, the gradual rediscovery of Méliès's career began.
 In 1924, the journalist Georges-Michel Coissac managed to track him down and interview him for a book on cinema history.
 Coissac, who hoped to underline the importance of French pioneers to early film, was the first film historian to demonstrate Méliès's importance to the industry.
 In 1926, spurred on by Coissac's book, the magazine Ciné-Journal located Méliès, now working at the Gare Montparnasse, and commissioned a memoir from him.
 By the late 1920s, several journalists had begun to research Méliès and his life's work, creating new interest in him.
 As his prestige began to grow in the film world, he was given more recognition and in December 1929, a gala retrospective of his work was held at the Salle Pleyel.
 In his memoirs, Méliès said that at the event he "experienced one of the most brilliant moments of his life."

 Eventually Georges Méliès was made a Chevalier de la Légion d'honneur, the medal of which was presented to him in October 1931 by Louis Lumière.
 Lumière himself said that Méliès was the "creator of the cinematic spectacle."
-However, the enormous amount of praise that he was receiving did not help his livelihood or decrease his poverty.
+However, the enormous amount of praise that he was receiving did not help his livelihood or ameliorate his poverty.
 In a letter written to French filmmaker Eugène Lauste, Méliès wrote that "luckily enough, I am strong and in good health.
 But it is hard to work 14 hours a day without getting my Sundays or holidays, in an icebox in winter and a furnace in summer."